magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 for us in the `valip.predicates` namespace.

-Considering that `valip` is a portable lib, we can immediatly test the `validate-shopping-form` function first in the CLJ REPL and then in the CLJS bREPL.
+Considering that `valip` is a portable lib, we can immediatly test the `validate-shopping-form` function at both the CLJ REPL and then at the CLJS bREPL as well.

 ### The server side